 It is okay to look for inspiration but your journal should be a representation of you so your creativity is the most important part.

-Bullet journals most appealing feature is that it is totally adjustable, so only include what’s important to you.
+The Bullet journal’s most appealing feature is that it is totally adjustable, so only include what’s important to you.
 Don’t create a journal to look the same way and include the same topics as other journals.
 This will make your journal less genuine and authentic to you.

 It should be a fun project that helps you stay focused and organized.
 If you concentrate on what really drives you to write, your bullet journal can become a lifelong project.

-So tell me, what good bullet journal tips and tricks you know to hack your journal?
-Let me know in comments below.
+So tell me, what good bullet journal tips and tricks do you know to hack your journal?
+Or did I miss one of your favorite bullet journaling tips?
+Let me know in the comments below.